 If you or someone you love is struggling with LSD abuse, help is available.
-Admissions coordinators at our toll free, 24-hour helpline can guide you to wellness.
-You don’t have to feel alone because support is just one phone call away.
+Admissions coordinators at our toll free, 24-hour helpline can help you begin a life without drug use.
+You don’t have to feel alone because support is just one phone call away at 877-345-3299.
 Start your recovery today.

 1 "Hallucinogens."
 National Institute on Drug Abuse, January 2016.

 2 "LSD."
 Alcohol and Drug Foundation, July 16, 2018.

 3 Holland, Kimberly, "What Is Hallucinogen Persisting Perception Disorder (HPPD)?"
 Healthline.com, May 23, 2017.